Soul-Agents/soulsync/README.md

 Tailwind CSS Documentation
 TypeScript Documentation
 🚀 Deployment
-Deploy your own Soulsync instance with Vercel:
+Deploy your own Soulsync instance with Vercel.

 🤝 Contributing
 We welcome contributions from the community!
 Please read our Contributing Guidelines to get started.